 Oscar comes home saying he was fired.
 It seems that he and his boss got into a fight.
-But Oscar assures Felix that this something that happens often and his boss will call him to ask to come back.
+But Oscar assures Felix that this is something that happens often and his boss will call him to ask him to come back.
 Felix goes there and tells the man that Oscar deserves more respect but he feels that Oscar is not irreplaceable so he tells him Oscar is fired for good.
 So Felix tells Oscar and he breaks down.
 Felix tells him that he's better than that.
 But still he's without a job.
-Felix tels Oscar that he knows someone who might want to hire him.
-So Oscar goes to Felix's studio where he introduces Oscar to Hugh Hefner type who offers Oscar a job at his magazine and he doesn't take no for an answer.
+Felix tells Oscar that he knows someone who might want to hire him.
+So Oscar goes to Felix's studio where he introduces Oscar to a Hugh Hefner type who offers Oscar a job at his magazine and he doesn't take no for an answer.
 Oscar tries to do his best but he misses being a sportswriter.
 Written by

 Did You Know?